 At Radboud University in the Netherlands, you can obtain a high-quality and internationally accredited Master’s degree.
 Leading academics and excellent professors offer you what you need a a top-200 research university.

 A wide range of English-taught Master’s programmes

-We offer 35 English-taught Master’s programmes with many specialisations, which will give you the necessary skills and insights into research and practice within your own subject area.
-These programmes take one or two years to complete, are full-time and are open to both international and Dutch students.
+We offer 8 English-taught Bachelor's programmes and 38 English-taught Master’s programmes with many specialisations, which will give you the necessary skills and insights into research and practice within your own subject area.
+These Master's programmes take one or two years to complete, are full-time and are open to both international and Dutch students.

-When you decide to come to Radboud, you will be studying at the best comprehensive university in the Netherlands according to students (2015 Keuzegids Masters).
+When you decide to come to Radboud, you will be studying at the best traditional university in the Netherlands according to students (2016 Keuzegids Masters).
 Moreover, in 2010, the Nobel Prize in Physics was awarded to a professor and PhD student connected to Radboud University.
 Enrolling at a truly excellent institution, you will be guaranteed to be offered high-quality, research-based programmes.

 Established in 1923 and situated in the oldest city of The Netherlands, Radboud University has seven faculties and enrols over 19.000 students.
 Our personal style of teaching - offering plenty of opportunity to work closely with instructors and fellow students in small seminars - ensures that the university does not become a mere 'degree factory'.

 Nijmegen, a student-friendly city